 - Videos Interviews at Oregon State Hospital

 When multiple patients, family members and staff members raised increasingly urgent concerns about deteriorating conditions at Oregon State Hospital (OSH), Disability Rights Oregon (DRO) brought video equipment to gather stories.
 The interviews took place between July 15 to September 7, 2022 at both the Salem and Junction City campuses of OSH.
-Watch online.
+Watch online(Link is external).

 - Crip Camp (Netflix)